curry8/ncs-ssd-inference/README.md

 # ncs-ssd-inference
-A cpp code that implements ssd via ncs. it Has two precision versions fp16 and fp32.
+A cpp implements of ssd via ncs. it Has two precision versions fp16 and fp32.